-As part of the impact assessment of the Detroit River International Crossing (DRIC) study, an assessment of built heritage features and cultural landscapes is being undertaken.
+As part of the overall analysis of Practical Alternatives for the Detroit River International Crossing (DRIC) study, an assessment of built heritage features and cultural landscapes is being undertaken.
 Built heritage resources are structures or objects that people have made or modified and that are valued for the contribution they make to our understanding of the history of a place, an event, or a people.
+Built heritage assessment is conducted under the overall factor "Protection of Cultural Resources."